ying-teaching/rn/docs/ch01/README.md

 ## 3 Hello World

 From command line, run `expo init hello-world -t blank`.
+It initialized a project named `hello-world`.
 The `-t blank` is an abbreviation for `--template blank`.
-The command initializes a RN project using a blank project template.
-It create a `hello-world` folder that is the project root of the application `hello-world`.
+The command creates a RN project from a blank project template that has a very simple UI using JavaScript.
+It creates a `hello-world` folder that is the project root.

 Then, run the following two commands: